AMao7/terraform-elk-project/README.md

 * AMI image
 * User data file (which spins up the EC2 instance with the ansible-playbook repo)

+#### The ansible code contains (https://github.com/AMao7/playbook-ansible):
+* Java (ELK is dependent on this)
+* Elasticsearch
+* Logstash
+* Kibana
+* Filebeat with grok (used to send parsed logs to logstash)
+* Nginx (contains the static site)
+* a python script that will ping the nginx enpoint for logs

 #### The steps I took to make this infrastructure was:
 1. Created an EC2 instance and downloaded ansible (this part could have been automated/done better by using packer to create the ami)
 ![image](https://user-images.githubusercontent.com/58399886/127879631-64557d10-d074-4df5-b79c-7260480870f6.png)

-2. Creating the EC2 instance with the ansible ami + appropriate security measures, this included setting up the VPC, the security groups and subnets etc.
+2. Creating the EC2 instance with the ansible ami + terraform which included the appropriate security measures, this included setting up the VPC, the security groups and subnets etc.
 ![image](https://user-images.githubusercontent.com/58399886/127875337-61d7fcb2-470b-463f-9a9b-a4983de8a95d.png)